virtualadrian/tokeniser/README.md

 https://jwt.io/#debugger

-On the server side i use Python PyJwt to generate tokens (https://github.com/jpadilla/pyjwt/), however many packages are available for languages: https://jwt.io/#libraries-io
+On the client side you will probably need a third party package to generate the signed tokens (i like python https://github.com/jpadilla/pyjwt/), however packages are available for most languages: https://jwt.io/#libraries-io